FOR IMMEDIATE RELEASE:

 CONTACT: Marnie McGann

-CALLING FOR THERAPUTIC PERFORMANCE RATHER THAN RELIANCE ON THEORY, CREATIVE THERAPUTIC TECHNIQUES PROVIDES THERAPISTS WITH INNOVATIVE WAYS TO BRING FORTH CHANGE
+CALLING FOR THERAPEUTIC PERFORMANCE RATHER THAN RELIANCE ON THEORY, CREATIVE THERAPEUTIC TECHNIQUES PROVIDES THERAPISTS WITH INNOVATIVE WAYS TO BRING FORTH CHANGE

 In a practical how-to guide, the dynamic duo of Hillary and Brad Keeney gives therapists tools to get unstuck in dead-end sessions by using fresh techniques.